David Burrell’s take on the 1962 Dodge and Plymouth got only partway there

 Would Chrysler have done better without downsizing?

-Burrell concluded his article by arguing that if Exner had “championed a more mainstream design direction for the S-series, as shown by the 1963 cars, and then followed them with the 1963 Valiant, Chrysler’s future might have been very different and much less fraught” (2019, p.
+Burrell concluded by arguing that if Exner had “championed a more mainstream design direction for the S-series, as shown by the 1963 B-body reskinning, and then followed them with the 1963 Valiant, Chrysler’s future might have been very different and much less fraught” (2019, p.
 40).

-I grant you that curved side glass could have given Chrysler’s big cars a meaningful, short-term design advantage.
-Even so, the automaker would still have had to develop some kind of presence in the mid-sized field.
+I grant you that curved side glass could have given Chrysler a short-term design advantage.
+Even so, the automaker would still have needed some kind of presence in the mid-sized field.

-In addition, a good argument can be made that Chrysler had more potential in the mid-sized and compact markets anyway.
-For example, Paul Niedermeyer (2022) has argued that the 1961 full-sized Plymouth should have been the last one because that market would go into serious decline over the next decade.
+In addition, Chrysler may have had more potential in the mid-sized and compact markets.
+Paul Niedermeyer (2022) has argued that the 1961 full-sized Plymouth should have been the last one because that market would go into decline over the next decade.

 1965-76 mid-sized and big-car production

-Burrell gets the context right but falls short in places
+Burrell got context right but fell short in places

-I have nitpicked some of the details of Burrell’s article, but I don’t want that to overshadow my main point: He gives the story of the S-series’ demise some badly needed context.
+Despite my nitpicks, Burrell gave the S-series’ demise some badly needed context.
 The frequently told narrative of Newberg unilaterally demanding a crash program to introduce the B-body in 1962 has the over-simplified quality of a made-for-TV drama.

 NOTES: